-6. Click OK on the TCP/IP popup window, then click Close on the Local Area Connection window to save the new settings
+- 6. Click OK on TCP/IP Properties, then click Close on Connection Properties to save and apply the new settings - 7.
+Now repeat the above process on the other Windows 2008 real servers

-- 7. For Windows 2008, its not necessary to modify the interface metric on the advanced tab and should be left set to Automatic - 8.
-Now repeat the above process for all other Windows 2008 real servers
+N.B.
+For Windows 2008, it's not necessary to modify the interface metric on the advanced tab and should be left set to Automatic